Elite-Modding-Team/BalkonsExpansion/README.md

 - The wonderful Balkon's WeaponMod port to 1.12.2 and providing support for addons like this one ~ HypaSpeeed
 - Setting up the mod's infrastructure, answering questions, and helping out with the mod in general ~ ACGaming
-- Creating and maintaining Tekkit II and Tekkit II SMP, both of which inspired this project to be made ~ xJon
+- Creating and maintaining Tekkit II and Tekkit SMP, both of which inspired this project to be made ~ xJon

 **Translators:**